Can a husband pay child support from community property for a child not his?

 Answer:

-In California a married person cannot use community property to pay child support for a child born outside the marriage.
-Such support obligation is considered as a debt incurred before marriage even though the court order granting support may be made during marriage.
-The law is stated in Cal.
+In California, a married person cannot use community property to pay child support for a child born outside the marriage.
+This obligation is treated as a debt incurred before marriage, even if a court orders support during the marriage.
+According to Cal.
 Fam.
-Code § 915 that reads:
+Code § 915:

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.